mrprogre/oracle-xlsx/README.md

 info: https://habr.com/ru/post/567966/

-export to xlsx based on the package <b>AS_XLSX</b>: https://github.com/sokolsaiti/as_xlsx/blob/master/as_xlsx.sql
+Based on the package <b>AS_XLSX</b>: https://github.com/sokolsaiti/as_xlsx/blob/master/as_xlsx.sql

 Gui:

 ![Image alt](https://github.com/mrprogre/oracle_xlsx/blob/master/gui.png)

-Возможности программы:
+Program features:

-- Формирование кода объектов PL/SQL производится после ввода параметров и столбцов при нажатии на кнопку "Create objects";
+- PL/SQL object code is generated after entering parameters and columns by clicking on the "Create objects" button;

-- Столбцы можно редактировать вручную или загружать их по кнопке "Open file" из файлов формата CSV или TXT.
+- Columns can be edited manually or loaded using the "Open file" button from CSV or TXT files.

-Пример содержимого файла CSV
+Example CSV file content

     ID;14;BD_ID;NUMBER;
     NAME;20;BD_NAME;VARCHAR2(60);
     DATE;18;DB_DATE;DATE

-- Record создаётся на выбор в 2 вариантах:
+Record is created to choose from 2 options:
-    - на основе %TYPE view или таблицы (не %ROWTYPE т.к. чаще нужны не все поля для выгрузки);
+    - based on %TYPE view or table (not %ROWTYPE because more often not all fields are needed for unloading);
-    - на основе введённых типов в таблице Columns.
+    - based on the entered types in the Columns table.

-- Возможность очистки списка параметров и столбцов;
+- Ability to clear the list of parameters and columns;

-- Добавлены комбобоксы со шрифтами, типами данных, boolean переменными и выравниванием в ячейках;
+- Added comboboxes with fonts, data types, boolean variables and cell alignment;

-- Цвет фона заголовков можно увидеть сразу в параметрах. При указании другого кода цвета, фон ячейки поменяет цвет на указанный;
+- The background color of the headers can be seen immediately in the options.
+When specifying a different color code, the cell background will change the color to the specified one;

-- Столбцы с типом данных DATE будут приведены к типу 'DD.MM.YYYY'.
+- Columns with data type DATE will be cast to type 'DD.MM.YYYY'.

-- Зафиксирована строка с заголовками
+- Fixed header line

-После нажатия на кнопку "Create objects":
+After clicking on the "Create objects" button:

     -- Package specification
     -- version 1